 Does Your Medication Play a Role?

-If you still can't shut off your mind at night, consider adjusting your ADHD medication.
-The medication can interfere with sleep, and it may help to take your medication earlier or later in the day.
+If you still can't shut off your mind at night, talk to your doctor to see if your ADHD medication needs adjusting.
+It can interfere with sleep.
+It also may help to take your medication earlier or later in the day.

 "Your doctor can change the timing of dose or give you a nonstimulant option or longer-acting medications that if taken early enough in the day, they'll wear off," Ramsay says.

-Talk with your doctor to decide what may be best for you.
+By working with your doctor, you can decide what is best for you.